Webhooks

 Accessing Webhooks

-Navigate to Webhooks in the sidebar.
+Navigate to Site Settings in the sidebar, then open the Webhooks tab.
 The page shows all configured webhooks for the currently selected site.

 Webhook Listing